avnishphy/meson-structure/docs/tutorials.md

     process_chunk(chunk)
 ```

-### 2. Processing Particles
+### Processing Particles

-We focus on processing all particles at once rather than event-by-event:
+We focus on processing all particles in a chunk at once rather than event-by-event:

+In Uproot, each branch in a TTree corresponds to a column, and “events” are rows.
+Awkward leverages this to provide one list‐of‐events dimension on top,
+with potentially variable‐length sublists for each event (the “jagged” part).

+So if each event has a different number of MCParticles,
+you still read them as a single Awkward array—each event’s sublist is just a different length.

+For example, if you have
+MCParticles.momentum.x, MCParticles.momentum.y, MCParticles.momentum.z,
+and MCParticles.pdg stored in Uproot,
+you end up with arrays of shape [n_events, counts_per_event].
+One event may have 5 particles, the next 12, etc.,
+and each coordinate or PDG code can be accessed with the same event alignment: momentum.x[i_event][i_particle].

 ```python
 # Flatten arrays for all particles in all events